-Lagos state government restores door-to-door waste evacuation by PSP operators
+Lagos State Government restores door-to-door waste evacuation by PSP operators

-The News Agency of Nigeria (NAN) reports that the government gave the directive during a meeting with the waste managers on Tuesday, October 23, in Lagos.
+Newsmen report that the government gave the directive during a meeting with the waste managers on Tuesday in Lagos.

 The Secretary to the State Government (SSG), Mr Tunji Bello, said in a statement that the PSP operators should go back to their various areas of operation and restore the door-to-door evacuation of waste.